flyteorg/flyte/rsts/concepts/console.rst

 Protobuf and the Network tab
 =============================

-Communication with the Flyte Admin API is done using Protobuf as the request/response format.
+Communication with the FlyteAdmin API is done using Protobuf as the request/response format.
 Protobuf is a binary format, which means looking at responses in the Network tab won't be very helpful.
 To make debugging easier, each network request is logged to the console with it's URL followed by the